 15. Enhanced transparency, efficiency, effectiveness, quality and sustainability.
 The expected impact is an improvement in the visibility of good practices throughout the system and the introduction of substantive, organizational and management reforms aimed at increasing the transparency, efficiency, effectiveness, quality and sustainability of health insurance services provided to staff and retirees.
-The review also provides ideas for the further harmonization or coordination of the different modalities of health insurance rights to facilitate the inter-agency mobility of active staff.
+The review also provides ideas for the further harmonization or coordination of the different modalities of health insurance provision, as well as proposals to improve the portability of health insurance rights to facilitate the inter-agency mobility of active staff.